 Exercise regularly.
 Unless your doctor advises against it, regular exercise should be done at least 30 minutes a day.
-Getting out any pent up energy through exercise will increase circulation, improve mood, and help you fall asleep easier at night.
+Getting out any pent-up energy through exercise will increase circulation, improve mood, and help you fall asleep easier at night.
 However, no vigorous exercise should be done too close to bedtime.
-If you prefer to workout later in the day, some light exercises such as yoga are recommended.
+If you prefer to work out later in the day, some light exercises such as yoga are recommended.

 Cutback on fluids at night.
-It's very important to stay hydrated during pregnancy, but to help reduce late night trips to the bathroom avoid drinking large amounts in the hours leading up to bedtime.
+It's very important to stay hydrated during pregnancy but to help reduce late-night trips to the bathroom avoid drinking large amounts in the hours leading up to bedtime.

 Sleep on your left side.
-During the third trimester of sleep it is recommended that expecting mothers sleep on their left side.
+During the third trimester of sleep, it is recommended that expecting mothers sleep on their left side.
 This increases the flow of blood and nutrients to the fetus, uterus, and kidneys.
 Also, try to avoid sleeping on your back for extended periods of time.

 Use pillows.
 Special pregnancy pillows can go a long way towards nighttime comfort.
 Another pillow tip to reduce back pain is to lay on your left side with hips and knees bent and place pillows between your knees, under your abdomen, and behind your back.

 When having trouble sleeping get out of bed.
-If sleep is alluding you, don't lie in bed willing it to come.
+If sleep is alluding to you, don't lie in bed willing it to come.
 Get out of bed and do another relaxing activity such as reading, writing, take a warm bath, or any other relaxing activity before returning to bed.

 Take short naps during the day.
 For the most part, naps are usually advised against as they tend to disrupt regular sleep cycles making going to sleep at night more difficult.
 However, studies have shown that napping while pregnant can prove beneficial.
 A poll by the National Sleep Foundation found that 51% of women reported at least one midweek nap and 60% reported napping on the weekends.
 However, if you choose to nap make sure they're no more than 20-30 minutes long, and don't nap too close to bedtime.

-At the Alaska Sleep Clinic we help diagnose and treat a variety of sleep disorders in all people.
+At the Alaska Sleep Clinic, we help diagnose and treat a variety of sleep disorders in all people.
 If you live in Alaska and believe you may be suffering from a sleep disorder give the trusted sleep experts of the state a call for a free 10-minute phone consultation.
 Don't let your sleep troubles get in the way of the joys of pregnancy, contact us today.